Thursday, September 24, 2009

 Parents read through the evidence presented and chose not to place their children in harms way.
 Teachers have shied away from SD23.

 Mr. Fisher has asked SD23 many times to treat him fairly and with respect.
-SD23 has stubbornly continued it's cover up and refused to abide by it's own Culture Values (next).
+SD23 has stubbornly continued it's cover up and refusal to abide by it's meaningless Culture Values (next).

 A cloud hangs over SD23 around the world and rightfully so as it has engineered it own tarnished reputation.